StealthFactory/leo/README.md

 the same thing Finder puts there with Cmd+C. Point it at anything else and you get text. `--pretty` indents JSON, and `--file` or `--text` let you insist on a mode when you want to.

+NOTE: You need to permit your terminal app in Settings.

 ## Teaching Leo new commands